frances-y-h/mememo/README.md

 <h3 align="center">A powerful memo app for hard working bees.</h3>

-<p align="center">mememo's core functionality includs notes, notebooks, tags, and favorites.
+<p align="center">mememo's core functionality includes notes, notebooks, tags, and favorites.
  With mememo's rich text editing, it is best for note taking and online diary.</p>